AWS keeps dominating, whether it is quality or quantity. As a result, many gems can get lost in the crowding.

 The number of security screw-ups related due to improper S3 privileges is too many to count.
 All too often, a company ends up accidentally making its S3 bucket(s) public, and sensitive data that should remain hidden gets exposed and duplicated into the hands of malicious entities.

-Microservices are a lot of fun, especially for evangelists and manager who get told about their idyllic benefits and don’t have actually to code them.
+Microservices are a lot of fun, especially for evangelists and managers who get told about their idyllic benefits and don’t have to actually code them.
 But for developers, Microservices are an architecture and debugging nightmare.
 It’s hard to trace messages as they pass from service to service, and often times it’s impossible to tell why something didn’t work or why a certain message got lost.

 It gets especially bad when there are a large number of services involved.
 The number of possible interactions is high enough to overload the mind, let alone the code.
 Consider the following microservice diagram taken from StackExchange forums, and imagine having to trace through this mess.

 Thankfully, with X-Ray, AWS has a tool that can greatly simplify how you debug microservices.
 Essentially, X-Ray is a service that automatically collects request logs from each service you’ve deployed, streamlines those logs by service, and combines it with other data like latency and throughput to present an information-rich snapshot of what’s happening at all times in your system.

 X-Ray works on both microservice and serverless architectures.
 Another thing to keep in mind is that it’s not available on all AWS offerings (only Amazon EC2, Amazon EC2 Container Service (Amazon ECS), AWS Lambda, and AWS Elastic Beanstalk as of writing), and only three programming languages/environments are supported as of now: Java, .NET, and Node.
 This is so because X-Ray has to interact with your code directly and involves a massive development effort on Amazon’s part.